 I chose to fly out of London Heathrow, as it’s just around the corner from my flat in west London, and because our flight to Toulouse in France landed us with a 2 hour (ish) transfer to Pas De La Casa.
 Some friends who flew out of London Gatwick on the same morning as us landed in Barcelona and then had a 3 hour transfer ahead of them.
 The ease of flying from Heathrow and the reduced transfer time was a winning combo for me.

 The transfers from Toulouse were well organised.
 We simply had to find the right coach to hop aboard, and then sit and wait until we had crossed the French-Andorran border and arrived in Pas De La Casa.
 The whole transfer took around 2.5 hours in the end, but that included a 30 minute break at a lovely little French town called Tarascon.
-The journey afforded us to get to know our Crystal Ski rep for the week, and to also arrange a few night time activities that were on offer in resort with said rep.
+The journey afforded us to get to know our Crystal Ski rep for the week, and to also arrange a few night time activities that were on offer in resort such as practicing other sports like golf, which can be done indoors, using a golf simulator enclosure which can be found online.

 The return transfer was very much the same, stopping in the same town for a quick toilet break and the chance to grab something to eat if you were a bit peckish.
 Allowing for the stop, each transfers took around 2-2.5 hours and were relativity painless … aside from a 5am wakeup call when leaving to go home at the end of the week.